SciPy 2025

 Using Discrete Global Grid Systems in the Pangeo ecosystem

-Justus Magin, Tina Odaka, Jean-Marc Delouis, Anne Fouilloux, Benoît Bovy, Alexander Kmoch
+Tina Odaka, Jean-Marc Delouis, Justus Magin, Anne Fouilloux, Benoît Bovy, Alexander Kmoch

 Over the past few years, Discrete Global Grid Systems (DGGS) that subdivide the earth into (roughly) equally sized faces have seen increased popularity.
 However, their in-memory representation is different from traditional projection-based data, which is either comprises of evenly shaped rectangular grid (aka raster) or discrete geometries (aka vector), and thus requires specialized tooling.
 In particular, this includes libraries that can work on the numeric cell ids defined by the specific DGGS.